rowland007/Cyber-Playbook/docs/glossary.md

 ## I

 - **Insider Problem** - The threat that an insider will use their authorized access, wittingly or unwittingly, to do harm to the security of the United States.
 This threat can include damage to the United States through espionage, terrorism, unauthorized disclosure, or through the loss or degradation of departmental resources or capabilities (CNSS, 2003).
+- **IP Security (IPsec)** - A security protocol from the IETF that provides authentication and encryption over the internet.
+Unlike SSL, which provides services at layer 4 and secures two applications, this works at layer 3 and secures everything in the network.
+Also unlike SSL, which is typically built into the web browser, this requires a client installation.
+It can access both web and non-web applications, whereas SSL requires workarounds for non-web access such as file sharing and backup (PC Magazine, 2018).
+- **IPv4 Addressing (Internet Protocol Version 4)** - The previous version of the IP protocol, which was introduced in 1981 and continues to be used alongside the subsequent Version 6 (PC Magazine, 2018).
+- **IPv6 Addressing (Internet Protocol Version 6)** - The latest generation of the IP protocol.
+The specification was completed in 1997 by the Internet Engineering Task Force (IETF) and first deployed in 2004 when the Internet Corporation for Assigned Names and Numbers (ICANN) added IPv6 records to its DNS root servers for Japan and Korea.
+IPv6 is backward compatible with IPv4 and was designed to fix its shortcomings, such as data security and maximum number of user addresses (PC Magazine, 2018).

 ## J

 ## K

 ## L

+- **Layer 3 Security Issues** - In networking, the communications protocol that contains the logical address of a client or server station.
+It is called the "network layer" and contains the address (IP, IPX, etc.) inspected by a router that forwards it through the network.
+It contains a type field so that traffic can be prioritized and forwarded based on message type as well as network destination.
+Since this provides more filtering capabilities, it also adds more overhead than layer 2 processing (PC Magazine, 2018).

 ## M